rtous/fo/docs/virtualmachine.md

 The labs are designed to be performed on a computer running Ubuntu.
 If you want to do the lab on your own computer one possibility is working over a virtual machine.
 This page describes how to do it.

-*NOTE 1: If your computer runs Windows 10 it may be more convenient to work over [Windows Subsystem for Linux (WSL)](./wsl.md).
-For labs requiring Docker, WSL 2 seems to allow it for Windows 10 Home too, but we haven't tested it yet.*

-*NOTE 2: If your computer runs macOS it may be more convenient to work over [Docker](./docker.md).*

 ## Step 1: Install VirtualBox

 Go to  [https://www.virtualbox.org/](https://www.virtualbox.org/) and download the installer for your host operating system.
 Run the installer and accept all the default options.